cheomanigua/webdevdocs/content/devops/ansible.md

 ## Docker

-If you want to install **Docker** via **Ansible** in a remote machine, you first must install the **python docker** module and the **Ansible Galaxy** plugin in your local machine:
+If you want to install **Docker** via **Ansible** in a remote machine, you first must install the **python3 docker** module and the **Ansible Galaxy** plugin in your local machine:
 ```
-sudo apt install python-docker
+sudo apt install python3-docker
 ansible-galaxy collection install community.general
 ```

+## Ansible Project in Action

-You can check a whole Playbook project that provisions a GCE instance, install docker, creates an image and run a container: [https://github.com/cheomanigua/ansible/tree/main/nginx](https://github.com/cheomanigua/ansible/tree/main/nginx)
+You can check a whole Playbook project that provisions a GCE instance, install docker, creates an image and run a container: [https://github.com/cheomanigua/devops/tree/master/ansible/gcp/docker-nginx](https://github.com/cheomanigua/devops/tree/master/ansible/gcp/docker-nginx)

 ### ERRORS